Kurt Oldman is a composer and songwriter known for his bold, innovative, commercial voice and fearless approach for film and television.

 Kurt was born in Switzerland in the small town of Solothurn at the foothills of the Jura mountain range.
 At age seven he started studying the accordion and the flute.
 While in high school he began playing the guitar and wrote songs for his band.
 Kurt studied at the Conservatory of Music Fribourg and later attended the Lucerne School of Music, during which he earned his first composing credit on the biography drama ‘Endless Escape’.

-In 2015 Kurt worked as part of the music department on Marvel’s ‘Guardians of The Galaxy’ and later on ‘Guardians of The Galaxy Vol. 2’.
-He also worked on the comedy ‘The Spy Who Dumped Me’ with the same music team and the hit TV show ‘Quantico’ with composer Joel J. Richards.
+In 2015, while filling the roles of arranger and orchestrator, Kurt worked on Marvel’s ‘Guardians of The Galaxy’ and later provided a substantial amount of additional music for ‘Guardians of The Galaxy Vol. 2’.
+He also worked on the Comedy ‘The Spy Who Dumped Me’ with the same music team and the Hit TV show ‘Quantico’ with composer Joel J. Richards.

 Kurt has published over a dozen albums with Universal Music’s Killer Tracks, APM, A-List Music, Megatrax and EMI, resulting in countless placements in television programming including ‘Dog Whisperer with Cesar Millan’, ‘Dateline NBC’, ‘The Daily Show’, ‘48 Hour Mystery’ and ‘Game of Thrones’.